 I need to take the time to slow down from the race of life and realize that, occasionally, it will take an old box of clothing to make me remember.
 Maybe you do too?
 Let’s make a pact.
 Mama, remember all you do for your babies, don’t be too eager for anything change, and give yourself some grace to feel all the emotions.

 If you are wondering, yes, I got rid of the clothes.
-There will be many more boxes of clothes alongside our adventures and I’m sure there will be many more unexpected tears over moments of nostalgia.
+There will be many more boxes of clothes alongside our adventures and I’m sure there will be many more unexpected tears over moments of nostalgia while getting rid of things in the future.
 I look forward to these moments because they give me a reason to pause, be thankful for good times, and try to take my own advice to wipe those tears, this means great memories were made!